alexjames/architecturediaries/security/core/authentication.md

    It is okay to store salts with their corresponding hashes in the database, because the primary purpose of a salt is to render rainbow tables ineffective.
 Even if a hacker gains access to hashes and their corresponding salts, they are forced to brute force all combinations with that salt.
 For a sufficiently long and random password string, this should take an unfeasibly large amount of time.

-   You can even add a random “pepper” along with the salt, which is a constant stored in source code.
-This way the hacker would need to compromise the database as well as the source code to attempt cracking passwords.
+   You can even add a random “pepper” along with the salt, which is a constant stored separately from the salt (e.g. application config file, password vault, etc).
+This way the hacker would need to compromise the database as well as the web application before attempting to crack passwords.

    ```Hash = H(Password + Salt + Pepper)```